Close

 Reading time 3 Minutes

-North East-based Red Sky Foundation has now received charitable status following years of raising tremendous sums of money for defibrillators, hospital equipment, and educational services concerning cardiac arrest
+North East-based charity Red Sky Foundation founder Sergio Petrucci has received the Pride of Britain Award following years of raising tremendous sums of money for defibrillators, hospital equipment, and educational services concerning cardiac arrest

 Red Sky Foundation is unusual in that it was founded not out of tremendous sacrifice or loss, but instead out of deep gratitude for the North East’s brilliant health service.
 Sergio Petrucci started Red Sky Foundation to give the people of Sunderland something positive to look forward to, hosting annual balls that are more reminiscent of festivals than they are charity fund raisers, raising large sums of money to fund cardiovascular equipment in hospitals, and equipping public spaces with defibrillators after his young daughter Luna was saved by a harrowing heart operation.